Barn Chores Checklist: An Organized Approach to Barn Maintenance

 Manure Management

 Proper manure management is crucial.
 You can compost manure and use it to fertilize fields.
-The Paddock Blade horse manure collector makes it super easy to remove!
+Consider using a horse manure collection system to simplify removal and make composting or disposal easier.

 Health Checks for Animals